dannguyen/journalism-syllabi/README.md

 <a href="http://coding.cindyroyal.net/">Homepage</a> /
 <a href="http://coding.cindyroyal.net/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this course, you’ll be introduced to programming and data concepts relevant to communicators.
+        In this course, you’ll be introduced to programming and data concepts relevant to communicators.
 Data visualization and storytelling tools and techniques are covered as related to journalism, advertising, public relations and the technology industry.
-</em></p>
+        </small></p>

         <p>Instructors: Cindy Royal</p>
     </td>
     <td>
-        Texas State University
+        <small>Texas State University</small>
     </td>
   </tr>